Skip to main content

 • Designed for Node.js & Bun: bun install installs a Node.js compatible node_modules folder.
 You can use it in place of npm install for Node.js projects without any code changes and without using Bun’s runtime.

-• Automatically converts package-lock.json to bun's bun.lockb lockfile format, preserving your existing resolved dependency versions without any manual work on your part.
+• Automatically converts package-lock.json to Bun’s bun.lock lockfile format, preserving your existing resolved dependency versions.
 You can secretly use bun install in place of npm install at work without anyone noticing.

 • .npmrc compatible: bun install reads npm registry configuration from npm’s .npmrc, so you can use the same configuration for both npm and Bun.

-• Hardlinks: On Windows and Linux, bun install uses hardlinks to conserve disk space and install times.
+• Hardlinks: On Windows and Linux, bun install uses hardlinks to save disk space and speed up installs.

 # It only takes one command to migrate